EnzymeAD/enzyme-explorer/README.md

 # compiler-explorer-docker

-Docker scripts used to deploy enzyme explorer
+Docker scripts and build script used to deploy enzyme explorer